madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 25th of February, 2019
+  - Aquarius (Let the Sunshine in) by the 5th Dimension and Her Morning Elegance by Oren Lavie.
+I know you know them both, but they fit the day and you so well, wouldn't you say?
+  - Enjoy the sunshine.

 ### 17th of February, 2019
   - You mentioning poetry reminded me of Paterson (2016) by Jim Jarmusch.
 It is a slow-burning film about a poet.
 I told you this before, I cannot feel